xyang2uchicago/BioTIP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-An R package for characterization of Biological Tipping-Point
+An R package for biological tipping-point identification and characterization

 ## Installation